mah54/lemp-monitor-dockerizing/README.md

 For running playbook first make sure community general collection is installed by:
-    ansible-galaxy collection install community.general Then run the playbook using:
-    ansible-playbook -i data/hosts docker-playbook.yml
+    ansible-galaxy collection install community.general Then add hosts to data/hosts and run the playbook using: ansible-playbook -i data/hosts docker-playbook.yml